justindujardin/mathy/libraries/website/docs/index.md

 $ mathy simplify "2x + 4 + 3x * 6"
 ```

-This uses the a swam planning algorithm to determine which intermediate steps to take in order to get to the desired solution.
+Mathy uses a swam planning algorithm to determine which intermediate steps to take to get to the desired solution.

 The output will vary based, but it might look like this: